Skip to main content

 Customer Tickets

-Customer happiness is a driving element for innovation, and with good reason: a flawless user experience is good customer service, and it typically corresponds to a rise in sales.
-As a result, client tickets are a good indicator of how well your DevOps transition is going.
+Customer happiness is a driving element for innovation, and with good reason: a flawless user experience is good customer service and typically corresponds to a rise in sales.
+As a result, client tickets, especially during the ticket escalation process, are a good indicator of how well your DevOps transition is going.

-Customers should not be acting as quality control by reporting defects and bugs, hence a decrease in customer tickets is a good sign of good application performance.
+Customers should not act as quality control by reporting defects and bugs.
+Hence, a decrease in customer tickets is a good sign of good application performance.

 Final Thoughts

-Like any other methodology, DevOps is only successful if it’s implemented correctly.
-And you can’t know the success unless you measure it.
-If you keep an eye on the metrics described above, and continuously work to improve them, then your application’s quality will always be in top shape.
+Like any other methodology, DevOps is only successful if implemented correctly.
+And you can’t know the success until you know how to use DevOps metrics.
+If you keep an eye on DevOps metrics and continuously work to improve them, your application will always exude quality.

-And speaking of quality, if you want to stay up to date with news and articles on the subject, subscribe to the QA Lead newsletter!
+And speaking of quality, if you want to stay updated with news and articles, subscribe to our newsletter!

 Also Worth Checking Out: